YouGotJaked/A-Recipe-Website/README.md

 Save this file and run the test script under `test/database_test.php` to verify you can connect to the database.
 #### Creation
 Once you confirm connection to your database, you will need to create the tables, views, and insert some preliminary values.
+There are two ways to setup the table structure.
+The easiest is to simply run the `sql/setup.sql` script in your database.

+However, if you cannot access your database directly, there are PHP scripts than can replicate this behavior.
 Navigate to the `admin/create/table` subdirectory.
 Run the PHP scripts in the following order:
 1. `create_user_table.php`
 2. `create_recipe_table.php`
 3. `create_favorite_table.php`